Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah.

-I mean, imagine without them.
+I mean, imagine without them, you'd hardly see anything.

-That's so true.
+Yeah, that's so true.

-I'm just looking on Google.com and Sandy, Utah.
+I'm just looking on Google.com and Sandy, Utah,

 Wow.

-Have they had at least 70?
+Have that at least 70.

-Yeah, one of them's had 6.9 thousand reviews.
+Yeah, one of them has had 6.9,000 reviews.

 Whoa!